DSNeville/Practicum-II-Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

 my actual approach here, but some places to start would be to get familiar with Keras, a deep learning library that can deal with images.
 Keras runs over Tensorflow, another deep learning tool that has methods for dealing with image classification.

 The size of this data set is rather large for a school project, so I would like to also experiment in using a GPU to process this data.
 For that segment, Pytorch seem like a good place to start.
-In terms of classification and analysis, I am not certain where I will end up, but I know that if I could utilize logistic regression, it would get me the type of “answer” that I am looking for.
-Other than that, I will need to explore which types of algorithms work for image classification.

 Data: